CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP-IPv6.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unreachability aspath replace-peer-as</h>

-Configures BGP to replace the ASN of the peer in the AS_PATH of an outgoing update with the ASN of the local system for the peer group.
+Configures BGP to replace the ASN of the peer in the AS_PATH of an outgoing update with the ASN of the local system for the peer group for BGP unreachability SAFI (failure signaling).
 You can specify `enabled` or `disabled`.
 The default setting is `disabled`.

 ### Command Syntax